shigeyukey/Pokemanki-Gold/README.md

 Pokemanki uses [Libaddon](https://github.com/glutanimate/anki-libaddon/) by [Glutanimate](https://glutanimate.com/tip-jar/). <br>

 ## 2. Purpose of developing this add-on <br>
 When I asked for ideas for gamification add-ons on Reddit, there was a request to fix Pokemanki.
-The original pokemunki has already been fixed by [ Zjosua](https://ankiweb.net/shared/info/1041307953), so I plan to customize it and play with it.(I still don't understand how to use Github)
+At the moment, I am testing the addition of prototype features to see if they work properly.

 ## 3. Bug Report
 This AnkiWeb comment does not notify me,<br>